AnyaSen/Recipe-book/README.md

 - Node.js
 - Mongo DB
 - Express.js
+- Cypress.io
 - Sass
 - Heroku

 ### What I learned:

 I learned how Redux works and how to deal with file uploads.
+In addition, I learned how to write end-to-end tests with Cypress.
 I also practiced TypeScript, Node.js and React skills.

 ### App functionality overview:

-The app allows to create recipes and review them
+The app allows to create recipes and review them.

 How to use the app: